laravel/docs/cashier-paddle.md

 <a name="receipts"></a>
 ## Receipts

-You may easily retrieve an array of a billable model's receipts using the `receipts` call:
+You may easily retrieve an array of a billable model's receipts via the `receipts` property:

     use App\Models\User;